brett-van-tussler/brett-van-tussler.github.io/docs/dictionary/machine-learning-terms.md

 4. **Moderate Negative Correlation (r ≈ -0.4)**: Age of a car and its resale value.
 Older cars typically have lower resale values, though condition and other factors matter.

 5. **Strong Negative Correlation (r ≈ -0.8)**: Outdoor temperature and home heating usage.
 As temperature drops, heating usage increases substantially.

+### 🧬 Epochs

+In machine learning and neural networks, an epoch refers to one complete pass through the entire training dataset during the training process.
+During each epoch, the model sees every training example once and updates its parameters accordingly.
+Multiple epochs are typically required to train a model effectively, with the number of epochs being a hyperparameter that affects model performance and training time.